 There are some steps you can take to help keep your teeth in a healthy alignment.
 Read on to learn why teeth shift and what you can do to minimize their movement.

 If you’ve had braces or other orthodontic procedures to correct tooth alignment, your teeth have been moved from their natural positions.

-After your braces are removed or you stop wearing alignment trays such as Invisalign, your teeth may start to shift back to their old positions.
-This is a natural phenomenon.
+Once your braces are removed or you stop wearing alignment trays such as Invisalign, your teeth may start to shift back to their old positions.
+This is natural.
 The movement may be more pronounced in some people, while others may experience very little movement.

-Another reason teeth might move after braces is related to the health of the gums and jawbone.
-If there’s been bone loss due to gum disease or other health problem, it’s harder for the teeth to remain anchored in place after the braces come off.
+Another reason teeth might move after braces is related to the health of your gums and jawbone.
+If bone loss has occurred as a result of gum disease or another health problem, it’s harder for your teeth to stay anchored in place once your braces come off.

 If you’ve had a tooth extracted, the surrounding teeth may start to shift to try to fill the space.